After The Final Flight

 You can also take the Airport Link and exit at Ramkamhaeng station.
 From there, you can take bus 40ร, 58ร, 99ร, or 173ร.
 You will want to catch the bus on the same side of the street as the Airport Link station is on (opposite the Nasa Vegas Hotel).

 My preferred method would be to take the Klong (canal) Ferry.
 It is the very last stop, so it’s impossible to miss.
 The Pier is called Wat Sri Bunruang Pier, and the price would vary depending on what stop you originated in, but would never exceed 19 THB (the maximum price of the ferries).
 Once you walk around the temple (Wat Sir Bunruang) you’ll end up on Soi 107.
 Walk to the end of the soi where it connects with the main busy street of Ramkamhaeng, turn right, and you’re only a hundred meters or so away.

 Taking a taxi, you will need to tell them Ramkamahaeng soi 103 (soi nung – soon – sam).

 There is no real seasonality to this, as it’s not a legitimately organized ‘attraction’ so to speak.
-You will want to take extra care if visiting in the rainy season however.
-I would only suggest to visit during the day, and use your own caution when doing so.
+You will want to take extra care if visiting in the rainy season, however.
+I would only suggest visiting during the day, and use your own caution when doing so.

-Please us extra caution when visiting this site.
+Please use extra caution when visiting this site.
 There are lots of places where you could fall, get cut on jagged edges or otherwise injure yourself.